thutt/diff-review/README.md

  - MacOS (basic functionality)
  - Windows (proof-of-concept functionality)

+# Viewer Managers

+There are two managers that allow viewing of diffs in this package:

+1. `view-review-tabs` (`vrt`)

+This tool shows a single window, with the list of files contained in the change -- including the commit message, if one is present -- in the sidebar.
+Clicking on an element in the sidebar loads it into a tab in the view area.

+This tool only provides viewing diffs with the built-in diff engine.
+This engine is sufficient, but will be undergoing improvements.

+The diff navigation within the tab is identical to `view-review`'s `Claude-QT` viewer.

+2. `view-review` (`vr`)

+This tool shows a menu of all the files in the change.
+Clicking on an element in the list will open the base and modified files in a separate window using the selected diff viewer.

+Ultimately, the `Claude-QT` engine will be removed from this diff manager, as all of its functionality is now subsumed by `view-review-tabs`.

 # Supported Viewers

 This system currently supports the following side-by-side diff viewers,